 “One of the things for me, more so than even being able to ask for help, was recognizing the problems to begin with.
-Noticing the warning signs, noticing patterns, and being in touch with myself enough to know when something is wrong,” Halsey explains in a preview of her appearance.
+Noticing the warning signs, noticing patterns, and being in touch with myself enough to know when something is wrong,” Halsey explains in the video above.

 “When my body check engine light went on, instead of just ignoring the problem, being able to say, ‘this time I’m gonna take it to the shop in time before the car breaks down.’”